top of page

 🌈 Conclusion and Affirmation:

-Despite increasingly challenging circumstances, transgender individuals have access to tangible tools and resources for self-protection, community support, and relocation if necessary.
-While the decision to leave one’s country is significant and complex, numerous international pathways and supportive organizations stand ready to assist transgender individuals seeking safer lives.
+Despite increasingly challenging circumstances, LGBTQIA+ individuals have access to tangible tools and resources for self-protection, community support, and relocation if necessary.
+While the decision to leave one’s country is significant and complex, numerous international pathways and supportive organizations stand ready to assist LGBTQIA+ individuals seeking safer lives.

 Your safety and wellbeing matter deeply, and your resilience is a testament to your strength and courage.
 You are not alone—support, community, and hope are available.
-Heartstone Guidance Center cares deeply about the safety and wellbeing of our transgender and nonbinary staff members and clients.
+Heartstone Guidance Center cares deeply about the safety and wellbeing of our LGBTQIA+ staff members and clients.
 Please reach out if you are not okay.

 Additional Resources: